tnovau/markdown-cv/index.md

 `Jul 2018 – Nov 2018`
 __Endava Argentina(Kinnser/Mediware/WellSky client)__

-- Mantainance of web app built onto on Coldfusion and Angular.js.
+- Maintenance of web app built onto on Coldfusion and Angular.js.
 - Implementation of microservices with .NET 4.5.1 and .NET Core.
 - Writing QA Automation tests.
 - Writing unit tests for frontend and backend apps.